Obama slams Republicans in West Coast money swing

 Republicans won big in 2010 congressional elections by campaigning against his policies, which they blame for driving up the U.S. deficit without providing promised jobs.
 They have fought Obama all this year to curb federal spending.

-A congressional spat over disaster relief funding threatens to shut down the government on September 30 if it is not resolved.

-"What makes it worse is some of the Republicans opposing this disaster relief, (it is) their constituents who have been hit harder than anyone," Obama said.

-Obama was greeted enthusiastically as he began to speak, surrounded by art in Shirley's ultra-modernist home before an intimate crowd of around 65 people paying $35,800 per couple.
+Obama was greeted enthusiastically as he began to speak in Shirley's ultra-modernist home before about 65 people paying $35,800 per couple.
 At his second stop, 1,750 supporters paid to listen to him at the Paramount Theater in downtown Seattle.

-Several hundred Democratic activists, frustrated with Obama, held a rally to call for job creation, higher taxes on the wealthy and protection of Social Security and Medicare.
+Several hundred Democratic activists, frustrated with Obama, held a rally to call for job creation, higher taxes on the wealthy and protection of the Social Security and Medicare government programs for the elderly.

 "I voted for him.
 I walked the streets for him.
 But now I'm confused," said Karen Pooley, 48, who is fighting to ward off foreclosure on her two-bedroom home in Seattle.